jkuo4/subwayproject/README.md

 How much capacity does it free from other subway lines?
 How much commuting time does it save for residents ?
 How much it reduces the walking distance/time for nearby residents ?
 What are the income groups living in these neighbords right now ?
-(Service to underserved neighborhoods, disadvantaged populace)
+(Service to underserved neighborhoods, minorities, disabled)
 What kind of dogs live here? :wink: maybe, if make sense
 ```